 All 58 rooms of the Gemäldegalerie were recorded in 112 high-res, 360-degree panoramas.
 Users can click on each of the almost 1,200 paintings on exhibit to see the key information about the work.
-740 works are linked up with the corresponding object pages on SMB-Digital, the collection database of the Staatliche Museen zu Berlin, while a further 80 links lead to Google Arts & Culture, with high-resolution images that users can zoom in on.
+740 works are linked up with the corresponding object pages on Collections Online, the online portal for the collections of the Staatliche Museen zu Berlin, while a further 80 links lead to Google Arts & Culture, with high-resolution images that users can zoom in on.

 For each room, users can bring up a thematic text that contextualises the works and points out the main highlights.
 What’s more, the tour features more than 100 audio-guide entries and 20 videos.

 The tour starts in the Gemäldegalerie’s rotunda.
 From there, users can click their way from room to room, or jump straight to any location they like via the site map.
 Other ways of accessing the collection are provided by the alphabetical artist list or a list of 200 selected masterpieces.
 The ever-changing use of the central foyer is illustrated with a slideshow featuring photos from the past 20 years.

 All the information and functions can be accessed through the menu bar at the bottom of the pictures.
 The entire tour, including all the text, is offered in both German and English.